-After the pilot had aired, James Gandolfini was told by a real-life "wise guy" never to wear shorts again.
-This encounter seems to have been incorporated later in the first episode of Season Four ("For All Debts Public and Private") when New York mob boss Carmine indicates to Tony that he'd heard about his recent backyard party, and that "a don doesn't wear shorts".
+After the pilot aired, a real-life "wise guy" told James Gandolfini never to wear shorts again.
+The encounter seems to have been incorporated into the first episode of season four, The Sopranos: For All Debts Public and Private (2002), when New York mob boss Carmine tells Tony that he'd heard about his recent backyard party, and that "a don doesn't wear shorts."

 Drea de Matteo had to spend four hours in hair and makeup before shooting each episode in order to achieve her "mob girl" look.
 It took two hours to prepare her hair, and in the instances in which her arms, legs, and/or torso were uncovered, an hour and a half to apply makeup to cover her tattoos.

 David Chase had planned a major story line for the third season concerning Tony's efforts to prevent Livia from testifying against him in court.
-But Nancy Marchand's death caused Chase to revise a large portion of the season.
+However, Nancy Marchand's death caused Chase to revise a large portion of the season.

 Lorraine Bracco was originally asked to play the role of Carmela Soprano, but she felt that the part was too similar to her character in Goodfellas (1990).
 She decided the role of Dr. Melfi would be more challenging.